 One third of any performance fee payable to AMC under the agreement may, at the option of the Company, be paid in the form of new Ordinary Shares issued to AMC at a price equal to the average closing price of the Company's shares for the 45 days prior to the date of issue of such shares.
 This option may not be exercised where it would trigger an obligation to make a mandatory offer for the Company pursuant to the City Code.

 AMC performance fee payment

-AMC's performance fee in respect of the financial years ended 31 December 2012 and 31 December 2011 was €nil.
+AMC's performance fee in respect of the financial year ended 31 December 2013 was €2.9 million (2012:€nil million).

 Term and Termination